haskellfoundation/tech-proposals/proposals/000-error-messages.md

 enable the possibility that HLS can report more informative configuration errors to users, or even to repair some of the problems itself.

-1. Stretch goal: The HF would establish a global namespace for Haskell-tool error message codes, where each tool includes a code in each message.
-This would both broaden the domain of the website index of error messages and also serve to identify the producer of error messages.
+1. Stretch goal: The HF would establish a global namespace for Haskell-tool error message codes, where each tool is assigned (say) a prefix it should use for any error codes.
+The HF would then encourage tools to use these prefixes in error codes when presenting messages.

 ## What the Haskell Foundation Would Do